theassyrian/Sqraper/README.md

 	    Default: false
 	    Changes from using the default PHP FTP library to using Curl.
 Curl must be installed on your OS.
 	    See https://curl.haxx.se/ for more information on Curl.

+	  curlExtraParameters:
+	    Type: String
+	    Default: "--insecure"
+	    See https://curl.haxx.se/ for more information on Curl.

   productionMediaURL:
     Type: String
     Default: "https://yourserver.com/media/"